golang/vscode-go/docs/settings.md

 ### `go.toolsGopath`

 Location to install the Go tools that the extension depends on if you don't want them in your GOPATH.
+When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".

 efault: `<nil>`